-Many of our land-bound friends have expressed difficulty in understanding how we will be accomplishing this adventure on a boat.
+Many of our land-bound friends (LBFs) have expressed difficulty in understanding how we will be accomplishing this adventure on a boat.
 Some have asked; "Will you be staying in hotels?" and "Where will you eat?"
 To assist these landlubbers understand the boat on which we are cruising, we thought a description of the living spaces is in order.

 Last Dance is a triple cabin cruising boat, often referred to as a "trawler."
 She resembles a shrimp boat or off-shore fishing boat.
 Arthur DeFever, who designed Last Dance, began as a designer for Pacific tuna trawlers.
 His designs always include capabilities to handle difficult waters.
 She is powered by two 6-cylinder diesel engines with a 3-cylinder diesel engine powering an electric generator.
 She is more like an entire city than a house as she has multiple power generating systems, waters systems, and sewage treatment systems.